 The Decree Absolute of Divorce is now called the ‘Final Order’.
 Once this is obtained the marriage is dissolved and at an end.

-Also , the Conditional Order is important because it is only after the pronouncement of the conditional order that the Court can make any final orders concerning the financial aspects of the divorce.
+Also , only after the pronouncement of the conditional order is the Court able to make any final orders concerning the financial aspects of the divorce.

 Frequently Asked Questions